Key quotes from the GameStop testimonies: 'I am not a cat'

 Those testifying were Robinhood CEO Vlad Tenev, Melvin Capital CEO Gabriel Plotkin, Citadel CEO Ken Griffin and Reddit CEO Steve Huffman.

-Here are the testimonies here of the players involved and a link here to biographies of some of them.
+Here are the testimonies of the players involved and a link to biographies of some of them.

 Some quotes from the hearing: